Home / Content / Frequently asked questions

 Where can I get help to start a new social enterprise?

-Voscur runs a free short course - "Kick Start" - which is specifically aimed at people who want to start new social enterprises.
+Voscur runs a modular "Starting Out" course which is specifically aimed at people who want to start new social enterprises.

 Several national membership organisations offer specialist insurance cover tailored to their members' area of work - advice agencies, community centres, housing providers etc. If you are part of a specialist national network, this could be a good place to start.